 It’s funny how even though we’re all working at the same table, we still default to online communication, still chatting in Slack.
 The only difference is that we glance up from our computers to laugh at the jokes and the GIFs we share, when usually we need to react with emojis.

-Sometimes people ask where we’re from, and really the only simple answer is “everywhere.”
+When people ask where we’re from, and really the only simple answer is “everywhere.”
 It really is true, we’re actually not even that location-diverse compared to other Automattic teams.
 My team is a “timezone based team” which means that most of us live in the western half of North America.
 We live in Canada, Colorado, Arizona, Las Vegas, Missouri, San Francisco area, and me in the Southern California/LA area.
 We’re roughly all around the same timezones, so we’re usually all online at the same time.

 I consider us a pretty close knit team.
 My team, in particular, spends as much time together as possible.
 I’m not a morning person, but I found myself waking up early and staying up way later than usual because I was excited about getting to see my teammates and work with them all afternoon.